®

 Onjalique Taylor M.S.
 CCC-SLP, TSSLD

-Onjalique has completed vigorous Autism Spectrum Disorder (ASD) trainings at New York University, as well as directly through the NYC Department of Education, via both their ASD Horizon & NEST programs.
-She targets the development of social-pragmatics skills and creates social groups for children to learn & implement communication skills in various social situations.
+Onjalique has completed vigorous Autism Spectrum Disorder (ASD) trainings at New York University.
 She also provides therapy to children with language-based and or literacy disabilities.
 She obtained her comprehensive 30-hour training in the Orton-Gillingham methodology for literacy.
-She has also obtained certification in the CAN-EAT approach to pediatric feeding and swallowing disorders.
-Onjalique specializes in expressive & receptive language development, pre-language skills, articulation/phonological disorders, social-pragmatic skills, reading intervention, fluency and feeding.
+She is Level 2 PROMPT trained and has also obtained certification in the CAN-EAT approach to pediatric feeding and swallowing disorders.

 Damali Gray M.A.
 CCC-SLP, TSSLD